Donna Summer: 1986–1989: All Systems Go, Another Place and Time and addressing homophobic rumors

-That same year, Summer was interviewed for the gay magazine publication, The Advocate, and addressed claims made by Village Voice reporter Jim Feldman that she had made homophobic remarks at an Atlantic City concert back in 1983.
+That same year, Summer was interviewed for the LGBTQ magazine The Advocate and addressed claims made by Village Voice reporter Jim Feldman that she had made homophobic remarks at an Atlantic City concert back in 1983.
 According to Feldman, Summer had told the crowd that AIDS "was God's divine punishment against gays" and that "God made Adam and Eve, not Adam and Steve."
 Summer told the publication, "I never said, 'If you are gay, God hates you.'
 Come on...
 Be real.
 I don't understand that.
 Anybody who really knows me knows I wouldn't say that."
 That July, ACT UP activists at a Boston Gay Pride event protested the playing of a Donna Summer song, chanting, "Shame, shame, shame!"

-On July 26, Summer sent a letter to ACT UP apologizing for the statements, adding that they were "a terrible misunderstanding".
+On July 26, 1989, Summer sent a letter to ACT UP apologizing for the statements, adding that they were "a terrible misunderstanding".
 She closed the letter with a quote from the Bible (chapter 13 of 1 Corinthians).
 Two years later, in 1991, Summer sued New York magazine when it printed an old story about the rumors as fact.
 Eventually the suit was settled by both parties in 1995.